-Based on the above criteria, the Authority is a component unit of the Township.
+Based on the application of the above criteria, the Authority is a component unit of the Township of Neptune.
 The Authority issues separate financial statements from the Township.
 However, if the Township presented its financial statements in accordance with GAAP, these financial statements would be included with the Township's on a blended basis.
+There were no additional entities required to be included in the reporting entity under these criteria in the current fiscal year.